 [This tip by Alan Kilpatrick originally appeared on the Law Society of Saskatchewan Library’s Legal Sourcery Blog]

-For more reading on website design, see these past articles on SlawTips:
+For more reading on business and marketing plans, see these past articles on SlawTips:

 Also, see the following articles by Sandra Bekhor at Toronto Marketing Blog:

 - Setting the stage for a business retreat

 - Take your practice where you want to go [marketing for lawyers seminar]